GuyHadas/BillboardVisualizer/Readme.md

 ```
 ### Date and Genre Picker

-A feature of BillboardTopTen that can keep users engaged for extended periods of time is the ability to explore different music genres and dates for Billboard's charts.
+A feature of BillboardVisualizer that can keep users engaged for extended periods of time is the ability to explore different music genres and dates for Billboard's charts.

 #### Date Picker Code Snippet
 ```javascript